-The William Lowell Putnam Mathematical Competition is perhaps the most prestigious university-level mathematics competition in the world.
+The William Lowell Putnam Mathematical Competition is the preeminent mathematics competition for undergraduate college students in the United States and Canada.
+The Putnam Competition takes place annually on the first Saturday of December.
+The competition consists of two 3-hour sessions, one in the morning and one in the afternoon.
 The Putnam Competition is an annual examination consisting of twelve problems, each worth ten points.
 Testing originality as well as technical competence, the examination's median score is often zero points out of 120.

 Putnam Competition Training

-To prepare for the Putnam Competition, the Department of Mathematics hosts weekly problem-solving sessions during the Fall quarter.
+To prepare for the Putnam Competition, the Department of Mathematics hosts weekly problem-solving sessions (usually during the Fall quarter).
 We welcome any student interested in tackling difficult problems, regardless of whether he or she intends to participate in the Putnam Competition.